-Audit-Related Fees includes the aggregate fees billed in each of the last two fiscal years for services by the independent auditors that are reasonably related to the performance of the audits of the financial statements and are not reported above under Audit Fees, including services related to the SEC’s review of our software-as-a-service business and our Registration Statement on Form S-8 filed during 2020.
+Audit-Related Fees includes the aggregate fees billed in each of the last two fiscal years for services by the independent auditors that are reasonably related to the performance of the audits of the financial statements and are not reported above under Audit Fees, including services related to the SEC’s review of our software-as-a-service business, our Registration Statement on Form 3 filed during 2021, and our Registration Statement on Form S-8 filed during 2020.

 Tax Fees includes the aggregate fees billed in each of the last two fiscal years for professional services rendered by the independent auditors for tax compliance, tax advice and tax planning.

 All Other Fees includes the aggregate fees billed in the fiscal year 2020 for services rendered in connection with the selection of our enterprise resource planning system.

 Policy on Pre-Approval of Audit and Non-Audit Services

 Before an accountant is engaged by us to render audit or non-audit services, the engagement is approved by our audit committee.
 From time to time, our audit committee may pre-approve specified types of services that are expected to be provided to us by our registered public accounting firm during the next 12 months.
 Any such pre-approval would be detailed as to the particular service or type of services to be provided and also generally would be subject to a maximum dollar amount.

 Our audit committee may delegate the authority to approve any audit or non-audit services to be provided to us by our registered public accounting firm to one or more subcommittees (including a subcommittee consisting of a single member).
 Any approval of services by a subcommittee of our audit committee pursuant to this delegated authority is reported at the next meeting of our audit committee.
 The chairman of our audit committee has been delegated this authority.